Art and Design

 Through the thorough planning and monitoring of pupil progress all pupils should make at least good or better progress in Art and Design, and achieve good outcomes by the end of each phase.

 Pupils will see Art and Design as being relevant to everyday life as well as being something that they will need as they move on through their school life and ultimately to the world of employment.
+They will develop a love of art and creativity and become increasingly aware of how art makes them feel; developing the understanding and vocabulary necessary to respond and explain these emotions and to be open to new ideas and art that can be challenging.

 Art and Design Assessment at St Oswald’s

-The assessment of Art and Design is completed half termly at the end of each skill based unit.
+The assessment of Art and Design is completed at the end of each skill based unit.
 Teachers currently use a Twinkl assessment spreadsheet to assess the National Curriculum objectives.
 Children will be given time to design, plan and produce a final assessment piece at the end of each unit and will be encouraged to use skills from the unit and from previous learning.
 Teachers will use this final piece, alongside word in sketch books, to assess progression and attainment of the National Curriculum objectives.

 Resources